oliveradria/symfony-elasticbeanstalk-optimization/README.md

 # Symfony + AWS ElasticBeanstalk Optimization

 Some files that help me optimize a Symfony (currently version 3.3) + with ElasticBeanstalk (Amazon Linux AMI 2.4.4) setup.
+This is for a »typical« setup that I use, e.g. small to medium sized website, perhaps an SaaS app or a company website.

-These are just suggestions, I tried to use the ones, that have no or very little downside.
+These are just suggestions, I tried to focus on recommendations that have no or little downside.
 Use at your own risk.

 ## Deployment